 - The get-to-know-you phase where you send a client onboarding questionnaire

 - A kick-off meeting to answer any follow-up questions and define next steps

 Use a client collaboration portal

 A client collaboration portal enables you to seamlessly manage client communication and the overall project execution from one place.
 When you add clients to the collaboration portal, you can send deliverables right in the application, and clients can review these deliverables and leave their feedback too.
 They can also use the in-messaging option to ask questions and request updates in real time.

-Portal is an excellent client collaboration software.
-With Portal, you can seamlessly manage the entire client experience — from sending contracts, invoices, and onboarding forms to providing regular client updates and sending deliverables.
-Read this article to learn more about Portal.
+Copilot is an excellent client collaboration software.
+With Copilot, you can seamlessly manage the entire client experience — from sending contracts, invoices, and onboarding forms to providing regular client updates and sending deliverables.
+Read this article to learn more about Copilot.